HaroldF415/dev_notes/codewars_reviewed.md

 ### What is RGB?

 `RGB` stands for `Red`, `Green`, and `Blue`. `RGB` is a color model that is used to create colors on a computer screen.
 Each color is represented by a number between 0 and 255.
 The higher the number, the brighter the color.The `RGB` color model is an additive color model in which `red`, `green`, and `blue` light are added together in various ways to reproduce a broad array of colors.

+### What is Hexadecimal?

+Hexadecimal is a base-16 number system that uses 16 unique symbols.
+The symbols `0-9` are used to represent values `0-9` and the letters `A-F` are used to represent values `10-15`.
+Hexadecimal is often used to represent colors on the web.
+Each color is represented by a 6-digit hexadecimal number.
+The first two digits represent the amount of red, the second two digits represent the amount of green, and the last two digits represent the amount of blue.

+### How to turn RGB into Hexadecimal?

+To turn RGB into Hexadecimal, we need to convert each number into a hexadecimal number.
+We can do this by using the `toString()` method to convert each number into a string and then using the `toUpperCase()` method to convert the string into all uppercase letters.